tfabris/BlueGigaEmpeg/README.md

 You will be modifying the interior of your empeg Car so that there can be three wires coming out the docking connector which carry digital audio data ("I2S" aka "IIS") and can connect to the BlueGigaEmpeg unit.
-This is done by hijacking three of the wires originally used for the FM Tuner Module on its Molex connector.
+This is done by hijacking three of the wires originally used for the empeg tuner module on its Molex connector.
 This tuner module connector will instead plug into the BlueGigaEmpeg electronic assembly, which contains the Bluetooth chip and the Arduino.

-IMPORTANT: Tuner module will no longer work after this modification.
-If you have any tuner modules, disconnect all of them from any and all sleds that you own.
-Damage may occur to your empeg and your tuner module if you dock your modified empeg to any tuner module after you make this modification.
+The empeg tuner module will no longer work after this modification, and damage may occur if you connect one your player.
+If you have a tuner module, now is a good time to disconnect it from the sled and put it away.

 ####  Disassembly of empeg Car:

-Partially disassemble your empeg player by carefully removing the fascia, lid and drive tray.
-You must do the disassembly carefully so as not to damage the empeg.
-You should be able to do this without disconnecting the IDE cable and without removing the display board.
-Be very careful not to break any of the components sticking off the back of the display board.
+Partially disassemble your empeg player by carefully removing the fascia, lid and drive tray, as described below.
+You must do the disassembly gently, so as not to damage the empeg.
+Make sure not to break any of the components sticking off the back of the display board as you do this.

 - Use a 2.5mm hex tool to carefully remove four hex bolts from the fascia.